Let's Do Away With The Word Natural!

 - If I add some extra salt to my natural heirloom tomato sauce, is it still natural?

 - Making jams and jellies has been a way of preserving fruit that dates back centuries and enabled people to have vitamins from fruit all year round.
-All types of sugar are chemicals--and jams are made by people--so can they be called natural?
+Sugar is an "extra substance" added to the fruit.
+Also since jams are made by people, can they be called natural?

-- What if I take all of my natural ingredients that exist in nature and create a chemical reaction.
-Mixing together eggs, flour, sugar, water, baking soda, etc. to make dough and baking that dough in the oven is a series of complex chemical reactions.
-So, can I really make 100% natural bread?
+- What if I take a bunch of my natural ingredients that exist in nature and bake something.
+I mix together eggs, flour, sugar, water, baking soda, etc. to make dough.
+Then I bake that dough in the oven which causes a series of complex chemical reactions.
+Can I really make 100% natural bread?

 Seriously, now I am supposed to define what artificial means?